smborio/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_4.md

 This feature will be developed by use over the next few years.
 If you have experience, and views, on how this should work please contact the developers.

+(Important comment: Typing in the final answer directly marks the answer as correct, which is a problem I came up with previously and makes the multi-line question pointless.
+Please see our Calculus I course, Week 7, Mastery Quiz, Question 1.
+I had a rather complicated PRT to check that at least one intermediate step appears in the ans1 list.
+I think that this could be easily implemented as a test option, checking that any number of elements in TAns appear as a minimum in the list SAns, but this goes beyond me for the time being.
+Perhaps this could be mentioned as a possible add on to the developers.)